 Analyze Rubrics related to performance tasks and project creation

 Familiarize yourself with technology integration options for the implementation of a Project-Based

 Review the recommended steps for Project-Based Lesson implementation

 Familiarize yourself with a sample LMS (Learning management system) for managing classroom Project-Based student data.

-These online professional learning workshops are paid for by districts who join TIE Membership.
-We intentionally do not put it behind a firewall so anyone can peruse the materials.
+TIE's online professional learning courses are intended for use by districts that join TIE Membership.
+The content is intentionally open so that TIE members can freely peruse the materials.
 If you are using this for professional purposes, please contact TIE to join Membership.
+Thank you.